Towards Quantum Advantage in Financial Market Risk using Quantum Gradient Algorithms: Resource Estimation of Quantum Gradient Methods

 where $S$ is the asset price today, $K$ the strike of the option, $r$ is a risk-free rate of return, $\sigma$ the annualized volatility of the asset, $T$ is the time until the option's expiration date and $N(x)$ denotes the CDF of the standard normal distribution.
 We test the quantum gradient estimation algorithm for the four greeks of this option/model: $\textit{delta} = \partial{C}/{\partial S}$, $\textit{rho} = \partial{C}/\partial{r}$, $\textit{vega} = \partial{C}/{\partial{\sigma}}$, and $\textit{theta} = \partial{C}/{\partial T}$.
 We numerically simulate the GAW algorithm for increasing $k$ (the number of greeks we compute simultaneously) and central-difference approximation order $m \in [1, 4]$.
 In each case we search for the largest value of the spacing $l$ in for which the algorithm produces an estimate $\epsilon$-close to the exact value with probability $\ge 85\%$ for each greek.
 We target a gradient error of $\epsilon = 2 \times 10^{-2}$ which requires $n=\lceil\log(1/\epsilon)\rceil = 6$ qubits in each dimension.~\footnote{Our numerical simulations scale exponentially in this parameter as are emulating the quantum circuit on these qubits.
 This limits us to this size.}

 For each value of $k$, we then compare what we numerically find as the optimal values for $(m, l)$ --- that minimize the total number of oracle calls $N_{o}$ from Eq.~\eqref{eqn:No} while maintaining a success probability of $\ge 85\%$ --- to those used in the proof of Theorem~\ref{thm:smoothness_conditions}, given by Eq.~\eqref{eqn:_gaw_m} and Eq.~\eqref{eqn:gaw_spacing}, assuming the smoothest possible parameter $c=1$.
 We set the approximation error from the Hamiltonian simulation to $\ephase=10^{-4}$ and include it as an error source in our numerical simulations.
 The gradients of the vanilla option in Eq.~\eqref{eqn:vanilla_price} are evaluated at the point $(S, r, \sigma, T) = (99.5, 1\%, 20\%, 0.1)$, with $K=100$, chosen so that the parameter values are reasonably realistic from a finance point of view, but at the same time probing a domain where the function is as non-linear as possible.\footnote{Where the function is (approximately) linear then simple finite difference methods perform well already.} In Table~\ref{tbl:numerical_vanilla} we show the results of the numerical simulation and the corresponding theoretical estimates from Theorem~\ref{thm:smoothness_conditions} and in Fig.~\ref{fig:vanilla_histograms} we show the resulting probability distribution from the quantum gradient estimation algorithm for each greek, for the case $k=4$ in Table~\ref{tbl:numerical_vanilla}.
+In order to simulate the algorithm for increasing values of $k$, we pick $k$ out of the four parameters $S, r, \sigma, T$ with respect to which we compute the gradients and fix the values of the remaining $4-k$ parameters.
+For the the cases $k \in [2,3]$ where we have a choice of which parameters we fix, we have verified that the simulation results in Table~\ref{tbl:numerical_vanilla} are qualitatively independent of the choice.

 Interestingly, we notice from Table~\ref{tbl:numerical_vanilla} that the query complexity required to estimate the gradients of the vanilla option with high probability in practice, is orders of magnitude smaller than what is expected from the parameters used in proof of Theorem~\ref{thm:smoothness_conditions}.
 Because the types of vanilla options explored in this section are primarily a motivating example of relevance to finance that are simpler to analyze, we now turn our attention to more complex derivatives for which gradient estimation is required for business use in practice.